nishantrama/AWSCost/README.md

 <h1 align="center"> AWS Cost Utility<project-name></h1>

 ## Overview
-Provide an automated mechanism to pull metrics from AWS Billing and Cost Management APIs and ingest them into Dynatrace for charting and Dashboard visualization.
+Provide an automated mechanism to pull metrics from AWS Billing and Cost Management APIs and ingest them into Dynatrace for charting and Dashboard visualization.=

-Step 1:
-Granting IAM permissions to use the AWS Cost Explorer API An IAM user must be granted explicit permission to query the AWS Cost Explorer API.
-For the policy that grants the necessary permissions to an IAM user.
-Your IAM role once created the last box will have the access key and secret key. you can also use AWS CLI to create the role.
-This would be a one time creation.